MOSAIC: Modular Scalable Autonomy for Intelligent Coordination of Heterogeneous Robotic Teams: SYSTEM IMPLEMENTATION

-with $duf$ being the $depth\_uncertainty\_factor$.
-The $depth\_uncertainty\_factor$ is a value $\le 1.0$ that is selected to represent the inherent uncertainty of planning into the feature.
+with $\delta$ being the depth uncertainty factor.
+This value $\delta \in (0.0, 1.0]$ is selected to represent the inherent uncertainty of planning into the future.
+Lower values of $\delta$ decrease the overall utility gained from~\gls{poi} later in the plan.
+This is to account for unknown factors (e.g., unknown terrain features) and incentivizes robots to complete~\glspl{poi} more promptly, without being blocked by robots who have them late in their plans.
 The final list of utilities is sorted in decreasing order.
-The first \gls{poi} from that list, which has a $utility_{weighted} > 0$ and no higher utility recorded from another robot, is selected as the best \gls{poi} for this planning step.
-After each planning step, the state estimation is invoked to calculate the next state of the robot.
-The $utility_{weighted}$ is recorded in the \gls{poi} handler for this \gls{poi} and robot, and the process is repeated until the desired planning depth is reached.
+The first \gls{poi} ($p^*_0$) from that list, which has a positive utility and no higher utility recorded from another robot, is selected as the best \gls{poi} for this planning step.
+After each planning step, the state estimation ($S(\dots)$) is invoked to calculate the next state of the robot.
+The weighted utility $u^{det}_r(s^d_r, p) \cdot \delta^{d}$ is recorded in the \gls{poi} handler for this \gls{poi} ($"p^*_{d}$) and robot, and the process is repeated until the desired planning depth is reached.
 By planning not just to the next~\gls{poi}, but also a few steps ahead, we can, for example, avoid choosing plans that yield high utility now and significantly lower utilities in the future.
-The resulting plan is then shared with the other robots to inform their planning.
-The function ultimately returns the \gls{poi} selected in the first planning step as the robot's best \gls{poi}.
+The resulting plan ($\mathcal{P}''$) is then shared with the other robots to inform their planning.
+The function ultimately returns the \gls{poi} selected in the first planning step as the robot's best \gls{poi} ($p^*_0$).

-This simple algorithm enables the creation of~\gls{poi} plans for robots quickly while accounting for multiple metrics and the preferences of other teammates.
+This greedy algorithm enables rapid~\gls{poi} plan generation for each robot, accounting for multiple metrics and teammate preferences while maintaining low communication overhead and supporting rapid replanning in response to operator interventions or unexpected events.
+The resulting plans constitute sufficient approximations given the operational constraints of the target mission class; for missions requiring provably optimal resource utilization over extended durations, more sophisticated planners would be better suited.